Psychological Disorders Class 12 Notes

 Main features of ADHD are-

-- Inattention is defined as the ability to sustain attention in academics or play.
-Children who are inattentive quickly lose interest in boring activities, are disorganized and find it difficult to follow instructions.
+• Inattention is defined as the inability to sustain attention in academics or play.
+Inattentive children quickly lose interest in boring activities, are disorganised and find it difficult to follow instructions.

-- Impulsivity is defined as the inability to control their immediate reaction to the stimulus in the environment and they are habitual of instant gratification and they find it difficult to delay their gratification.
+• Impulsivity is defined as the inability to control their immediate reaction to the stimulus in the environment, and they are habituated to instant gratification, and they find it difficult to delay their gratification.

-- Hyperactivity Children who are hyperactive have difficulty sitting still through class and are in constant motion.
-Boys are four times more likely to get diagnosed with ADHD as compared to girls.
+• Hyperactive children have difficulty sitting still through class and are in constant motion.
+Boys are four times more likely to get diagnosed with ADHD than girls.

 Autism Spectrum Disorder